The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Theory

-Let $\X \subset \mathbb{R}^k$ be a compact design space, that is, the set of all design points available for the trials.
+Let $\X \subset \RR^k$ be a compact design space, that is, the set of all design points available for the trials.
 Note that such a definition of $\X$ includes both continuous and discrete spaces.

-Consider a continuous function $\f: \X \to \mathbb{R}^m$, $m \geq 1$, that defines a linear\footnote{For simplicity, we restrict our attention to linear regression models, but the results of this paper can be equally well applied to linearized nonlinear regression models.
-This is the approach of the so-called local design optimality introduced by \citet{Chernoff}; see also \citet{PronzatoPazman}.} regression model on $\X$ in the following sense: provided that the experimental conditions of a trial are determined by the design point $\x \in \X$, the observation is $Y_\x = \f'(\x)\beta + \epsilon$, where $\beta \in \mathbb{R}^m$ is a vector of unknown parameters, and $\epsilon$ is a random error with expected value $0$ and variance $\sigma^2 \in (0, \infty)$.
+Consider a continuous function $\f: \X \to \RR^m$, $m \geq 1$, that defines a linear regression model on $\X$ in the following sense: provided that the experimental conditions of a trial are determined by the design point $\x \in \X$, the observation is $Y_\x = \f'(\x)\beta + \epsilon$, where $\beta \in \RR^m$ is a vector of unknown parameters, and $\epsilon$ is an unobservable random error with expected value $0$ and variance $\sigma^2 \in (0, \infty)$.
 The random errors across different trials are assumed to be independent.